Skip to main content

 • Students have access to extended day programs for tutoring, mentoring, and advising.

-• Students and their families have multiple opportunities to visit postsecondary campuses to learn about admissions, academic programs, and financial aid options, attend student workshops, and participate in summer campus experiences.
+• Students and their families have multiple opportunities to visit job sites, vocational programs, 2-year and 4-year schools to learn about admissions, academic programs, and financial aid options, attend student workshops, and participate in summer campus experiences.